19hours/sg-statutes/Acts/Health Promotion Board Act.md

 18\.
 The financial year of the Board shall begin on 1st April of each year and end on 31st March of the succeeding year.

-### Estimates
+### Minister’s approval of estimates

-19\.—(1) The Board shall, in every financial year, prepare and adopt annual estimates of income and expenditure of the Board for the ensuing financial year.
+19\.—(1) A copy of all annual estimates of revenue and expenditure and supplementary estimates must, upon their adoption by the Board, be sent without delay to the Minister.

-(2) Supplementary estimates of expenditure may be adopted by the Board.

-(3) A copy of all annual and supplementary estimates shall, upon their adoption by the Board, be sent to the Minister who may approve or disallow any item or portion of any item shown in the estimates, and shall return the estimates as amended by him to the Board, and the Board shall be bound thereby.
+(2) The Minister may approve or disallow any item or portion of any item shown in the annual estimates or supplementary estimates.

+(3) The Minister must return the annual estimates or supplementary estimates as amended under subsection (2) to the Board, and the Board is bound by the Minister’s decision.

-(4) Notwithstanding any provision of this section, the Board may transfer all or any part of the moneys assigned to one item of expenditure to another item under the same head of expenditure in any estimates approved by the Minister.
+(4) However, the Board may transfer all or any part of moneys assigned to one item of expenditure to any item under the same head of expenditure in any estimates approved by the Minister.

+[Act 5 of 2018 wef 01/04/2018]

 ### Funds of Board